Syaw0/blog/_posts/2022-05-28-build-a-react-internals-visualizer-1.md

 In order for us to be able to reconstruct the tree structure after receiving the messages, we need to give the fiber node a unique id., which works like the identifier.

-Ok, there is `createFiber()` in react-dom which creates fiber per its name, we returna proxy which enables us to send a message when properties on fiber is updated.
+Ok, there is `createFiber()` in react-dom which creates fiber per its name, we return a proxy which enables us to send a message when properties on fiber is updated.

 ```diff
 var createFiber = function (tag, pendingProps, key, mode) {